raffo93p/sfdx-easy-sources/README.md

 ![profile_split](.images/profile_split.png)

 ### Upsert
-Suppose the developer cretes a new object, he creates some fields, he assigns the fields, the layouts and the object permissions to the various profiles.
+Suppose the developer creates a new object, creates some fields, and assigns the fields, layouts and object permissions to the various profiles.
-To update the profiles on the repository, he can:
+To update the profiles in the repository, the developer can:
 1. Make the changes on Salesforce org
 2. Create a package xml with the object, layout, fields and all profiles
 3. Retrieve the package.
 All profiles will now contain only the tags related to the new object, layout and fields
 4. *Execute the upsert command for profiles.
-The upsert command will insert the new tags into the csv*
+The upsert command will insert the new tags into the CSV files*
-5. Then he can merge back to have the profiles to be deployed elsewhere
+5. Then merge back to have the profiles ready to be deployed elsewhere

 **NOTE: the upsert doesn't delete any unused reference.
 If the user deletes a field, he should run the delete command**